Warrick Ryan: Rising Star of South African Music

 What are you passionate about personally?
 What can’t you stop talking about?

 To be honest I’m passionate about people.
 I love meeting new people and interacting with interesting people.
-I feel that you can learn so much from others.
+You can learn so much from others.
 I believe that everyone has a story and nobody’s story is the same.
 People are my biggest source of inspiration.

 How did you passion for music come about?